topbitdu/unidom-visitor/ROADMAP.md

 ## v0.2
 1. Improved the Authenticating model to add the #visitor_type_is scope & the #credential_type_is scope
 2. Improved the Password model to fix a wrong class name in the #change_to method

+## v0.3
+1. Improved the Recognization model to support the keyword arguments in the ::cognize method
+2. Improved the User model to support the keyword arguments in the the ::sign_up method